Package Upload

 IdentifierDescription

-OWNERYour Cloudsmith account name or organisation name (namespace)
+OWNERYour Cloudsmith account name or organization name (namespace)

 REPOSITORYYour Cloudsmith Repository name (also called "slug")